bionode/bionode-watermill/docs/Orchestration.md

  tasks (`taskA` and `taskB`) outputs.

- On the other hand, `fork` should be used everytime the user **do not want to wait** for all tasks to finish before running upstream tasks:
+ On the other hand, `fork` should be used everytime the user **do not want to wait** for all tasks to finish before running downstream tasks:

  ```javascript
 const pipeline5 = join(fork(task1, task2), task3)